Planning, Development & Review (PDR)

 Do I have to use a form for PDR?

-The PDR conversation record is a template to help ensure you cover all the relevant componets of an effective Planning, Development and Review discussion.
-It is able to be edited where needed to suit the needs of the staff member and supervisor.
+The PDR conversation record is a template to help ensure you cover all the relevant components of an effective Planning, Development and Review discussion.
+It can be edited where needed to suit the needs of the staff member and supervisor.